 - The industry discharges at least 25,000 gallons per day of wastewater to the sanitary sewer.

-- The industry discharges a pollutant which could cause interference or damage to the Publicly Owned Treatment Works (POTW) or negatively impacts the receiving waters upon discharge or sewage sludge disposal requirements.
+- The industry discharges a pollutant that could cause interference or damage to the Publicly Owned Treatment Works (POTW) or negatively impacts the receiving waters upon discharge or sewage sludge disposal requirements.

-- The industry discharges a waste stream which the Director of the Water & Sewer Department has reasonably determined requires issuance of a Industrial Wastewater Permit to Discharge.
+- The industry discharges a waste stream that the Director of the Water and Sewer Department has reasonably determined requires the issuance of an Industrial Wastewater Permit to Discharge.

-2015 Pretreatment Workshop was held Nov.
-19th.
-Topics included Commercial Water and Sewer Billing, Asset Management, Flow Meters and OSHA's SHARP program.
+The 2015 Pretreatment Workshop was held on November 19th.
+Topics included Commercial Water and Sewer Billing, Asset Management, Flow Meters, and OSHA's SHARP program.
 Copies of the presentations are provided below: